Creative Writing

 Please note that the walk will take approximately 14 minutes each way (0.6 miles) up a gentle hill on public pavements.

 Paying close attention to the plants using your senses, you’ll be guided to write by responding to a series of prompts.
-Back at The Crescent you’ll be given tips on how to shape and edit your notes, with some quiet time to do this.
-Finally, you’ll have the option of reading out your piece to the group, if you wish.
-(Suitable for writers with any level of experience, or none.)
+Back at The Crescent (fortified with a cuppa from the café, if you wish) you’ll be given tips on how to shape and edit your notes, with some quiet time to do this.

 This workshop is for those 18+ years.
 The workshop will still take place even if inclement weather and we ask that you dress appropriately for the weather.